STATEMENT REGARDING IMPACT OF COVID-19

 - small study-groups in a course of 20 maximum

-The first course is planned for May 2020 with subsequent editions in October 2020 and April 2021.
+The first course will run in October 2020 with subsequent editions in April and October 2021.

 Who can attend?